Application and approval of qualifications

 - Clinical education: departments and number of weeks in each department

 - Documentation of at least 12 months’ work experience as a radiographer (Only if you completed your training more than 6 years before this application – (the 6-year-rule)).
-The documentation must confirm full-time employment and specify your field of work.
+The documentation must confirm full-time employment and detailed information of your daily professional tasks.

 - Filled in form or certificate from your educational institution.
 The educational institution must send the certificate/form directly to the Danish Patient Safety Authority.
 It must be clearly stated on the envelope (or the like) that it has been sent by the educational institution.
 If the certificate is not in English, we will – following a specific assessment – send it to you so that you can ask a certified translator to translate the document.
 The certificate will not be accepted if the applicant himself sends it to the Danish Patient Safety Authority.